-Joseph E. Richards was born in Des Moines, Iowa where he graduated from high school.
+Joseph E. Richards was born in 1921 in Des Moines, Iowa where he graduated from high school.
 With his savings he bought a train ticket for Chicago and embarked on a career in art.
 At night he attended the Mizen Academy and during the day he worked at a men's clothing store where he met Betty, the girl he would marry in 1943.
 He enlisted in the U.S. Navy, January 2, 1942, served in the Pacific Theater as a signalman and was discharged in 1945.

 After returning to Chicago he enrolled at the American Academy of Art.
 To earn money he served as a Merchant Seaman with the US Coast Guard during vacations and visited Surinam, Venezuela, France, Belgium, Norway, Denmark and Brazil.